coverclock/com-diag-bin/README.md

 # Examples of Managing Raspberry Pi (RPi) Boot Media

-The scripts to manage boot media, including backups and restores, for the Raspberry Pi single board computer are still being tested, being a recent addition.

 All of the scripts have names starting with "pi".
 Those that start with "piimage" deal with binary disk images and/or unmounted storage devices.
 Those that start with "pilocal" deal with mounted file systems.
 The